-Gaeta is one of the most beautiful cities in the southern Italy Lazio region, but you won't find it in many guidebooks.
-That's because Gaeta lacks only one thing - a train station.
+Gaeta is one of the most beautiful cities in south-central Italy's Lazio region, but you won't find it in many guidebooks.
+That's primarily because Gaeta does not have a train station.
 In spite of this, it's an extremely popular summertime destination because of its seven fabulous beaches.
-Locals and Italians from all over Italy flock to these beaches to soak up the sun and watch surfing events.
+Locals and Italians from all over the country flock to these beaches to soak up the sun and watch surfing events.

 Gaeta is one of the southernmost cities in the Lazio region, the region surrounding Rome (see Southern Lazio map).
-It's about 58 miles north of Naples on the coast road, Via Domitiana (SS 7 quater).
+It's about 58 miles north of Naples on the coast road, Via Domitiana (road number SS7qtr).
 Situated on a peninsula that juts into the Tyrrhenian Sea, it occupies a strategic location on Italy's west coast.

 Transportation to Gaeta

 The closest train station is in Formia, reached by train from Rome or Naples.
 A city bus runs from the train station into Gaeta at least every half hour from 4:30 AM to 10:00 PM.
 Driving is a good alternative except during August, when beachgoers traveling from Rome and Naples bring traffic to a standstill.
 The closest airports are in Naples and Rome (see Italy airports map).

 Gaeta has a good bus system, but if you stay downtown you probably won't need it except to visit one of the famous beaches outside of town.
 Bus line B takes you from Piazza Traniello to Sant'Agostino, Gaeta's surfing beach.
 You can also take a taxi – perhaps from your hotel to the old city or to Monte Orlando.
 If you arrive by car, be sure to pay attention to parking regulations.